xd999e/neosoft-zebar/README.md

 ### Windows 11

 This hasn't been tested.
-If you find a way to achieve the same taskbar effect as TaskbarX, please let us know (Windhawk might be capable of this).
+If you find a way to achieve the same taskbar effect as TaskbarX, please let me know (Windhawk might be capable of this).